PCOS and infertility

 What is PCOS?

 Ovarian laziness or polycystic ovary syndrome (PCOS) is one of the most common reproductive disorders.
 In women with polycystic ovary syndrome, male hormones are lower than normal and female hormones are less secreted.
 High levels of male hormones disrupt the ovulation cycle and can cause fertility problems.
 This article discusses polycystic ovary syndrome, PCOS risks, PCOS and infertility, and its treatment methods.

-Polycystic ovary syndrome affects 5 to 10% of women in childbearing age and may cause infertility problems.
+Polycystic ovary syndrome affects 5 to 10% of women in childbearing age and may cause infertility problems in women.